How To Stop Being Taken For Granted

 Paula told me that she was always quite laid-back when she went out with friends and on dates.
 She enjoyed lots of different activities and was content to go along with what others wanted to do.

-She certainly didn't want to be high maintenance, she told me—that was a turn-off—and it just wasn't in her nature to be picky anyway.
+She certainly didn't want to be high maintenance, she told me, and it just wasn't in her nature to be picky anyway.

 It's quite common for people to just go along with what others want, sometimes because they don't want to come across as fussy, and sometimes because they simply don't have a preference.